mackelec/cellSorter/README.md

 I used a simple method of pairing the cells.
 I matched the smallest cell with the largest Cell, then the next and so on.
 It's not perfect but it's very close.

 ##### Grouping
 This is a little bit more interesting.
 I calculate the Standard Deviation of each pair, sort the pairs from highest to lowest SD.
-I then in a serpintine pattern, sequentially allocated the pair to each group, thus getting a some what approximate spread of pairs into each group.
+I then in a serpintine pattern, sequentially allocated the pair to each group, thus getting a somewhat approximate spread of pairs into each group.
 Again not perfect - but pretty close.

 ### Why python

 Why not :-)
-Well, I proved it in Open office Calc first, but this proved to be a lot of work for each group.
+Well, I proved the concept in Openoffice Calc first, but this proved to be a lot of work for each group.

-I have never written a program in Python before so I thought this was an ideal little project.
-I still prefer C but Python presented no problem and I enjoyed useing the light-weight IDE.
+Having experience in assembler, Fortran, Dbase, C#, but mostly C I was still a Python virgin.
+This was an ideal little project for Python.
+I still prefer C but Python presented no problem and I enjoyed using the light-weight IDE.